PrajwalLuitel/currency_converter/readme.md

 1. dotenv
-You can install it by running the following command: pip install python-dotenv
+You can install it by running the following command:

+  pip install python-dotenv

-2. tkinter
+3. tkinter
-You can install it by running the following command: pip install tk
+You can install it by running the following command:

+  pip install tk

-3. requests
+5. requests
-You can install it by running the following command: pip install requests
+You can install it by running the following command:

+  pip install requests

 Install those, Clone the repo, Run the program and enjoy !!